abbyjshen/AOAI-Hack-Pack/packs/README.md

-# Here are Resource Packs
+# Resource Packs for common use cases (in development)
 Reference this page at: [aka.ms/AOAI-Hack-packs](https://aka.ms/AOAI-Hack-packs)

 1. [Build a **plugin** to M365 Copilot / Business Chat / Bing Chat / ChatGPT](https://aka.ms/AOAI-Hack-build-plugin)